Ifeoluwakolopin/to-do-app/README.md

 If the script doesn't work, you can manually start the application by following these steps:

 - Create and Activate your virtual environment.
-- Install the dependencies for the backend by running `pip install -r backend/requirements.txt`.
+- Install the dependencies for the backend by running `pip3 install -r backend/requirements.txt`.
 - Install the dependencies for the frontend by running `npm install` from the `frontend/` directory.
-- Start the backend by running `python run.py` from the root level.
+- Start the backend by running `python3 run.py` from the root level.
 - Start the frontend by running `npm start` from the `frontend/` directory.

 ### 3. **Stopping the Application**: